 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Sanfilippo syndrome is an autosomal recessive MPS with 4 recognized types (A-D) caused by different enzyme deficiencies; the clinical presentation of all types, however, is indistinguishable.
+Sanfilippo syndrome (MPS type III) is an autosomal recessive MPS with 4 recognized types (A-D) caused by different enzyme deficiencies; the clinical presentation of all types, however, is indistinguishable.
 Sanfilippo syndrome is characterized by severe central nervous system (CNS) degeneration, but other symptoms seen in MPS, such as coarse facial features, tend to be milder.
 Onset of clinical features usually occurs between 2 and 6 years in a child who previously appeared normal.
 The presenting symptoms are most commonly developmental delay and severe behavioral problems.
 Severe neurologic degeneration occurs in most patients by 6 to 10 years of age, accompanied by a rapid deterioration of social and adaptive skills.
 Death generally occurs by age 20, although individuals with an attenuated phenotype may have a longer life expectancy.

-Diagnosis of Sanfilippo syndrome type B (mucopolysaccharidoses type IIIB)
+Preferred assay for diagnosis of Sanfilippo syndrome type B (mucopolysaccharidoses type IIIB)

 Deficiency of alpha-N-acetylglucosaminidase is diagnostic for Sanfilippo syndrome type B.